ngn13/pufferphish/README.md

 #### `port`
 The port that the web server will listen on
 #### `path`
-The path that the web server will server the template
+The path that the web server will serve the template
 #### `logfile`
 If set to `true`, the websocket server will log all the connection to `logs.txt` file
 #### `blacklist`